Brain-WP/BrainMonkey/docs/wordpress-tools.md

 ```
 the value of `$title` will be `'My Title'`, without the need of any intervention.

-But, of course, that's not enough.
-To proper test WordPress code you will probably desire to:
+This works as long as there's no code that actually adds filters to `"the_title"` hook, so we expect
+that the title stay unchanged.
+And that's what happen.

+If in the code under test there's something that adds filters (i.e. calls `add_filter`), the
+_Brain Monkey version_ of `apply_filters` will still return the value unchanged, but will allow to
+test that `apply_filters` has been called, how many times, with which callbacks and arguments are used.

+More generally, in the regards of WP hook API, Brain Monkey allow to:

  - test if an action or a filter has been added, how many times that happen and with which arguments
  - test if an action or a filter has been fired, how many times that happen and with which arguments
  - perform some callback when an action is fired, being able to access passed arguments
  - perform some callback when an filter is applied, being able to access passed arguments and to return specific values

-Guess what, Brain Monkey allows to do all of this and even more.

-And it does that using its straightforward and human readable syntax.
+And it does that using its straightforward and human-readable syntax.